Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/input/README.md

 * Check Box Input --> `com.telefonica.mistica.input.CheckBoxInput`
 * Drop Down Input --> `com.telefonica.mistica.input.DropDownInput`

-All them can be placed directly on any layout, and can be configured with the following attributes (**All atributes for all types support databinding**):
+All of them can be placed directly on any layout, and can be configured with the following attributes (**All attributes are supported for all types**):

 ```xml
 <declare-styleable name="Input">